Simons Laufer Mathematical Sciences Institute: History

+Jim Simons, a Berkeley alumnus and founder of Renaissance Technologies and, with his wife Marilyn Simons, the Simons Foundation, was a long-time supporter of the institute and both served on the MSRI / SLMath board of trustees.

 Governance

-SLMath is governed by a board of trustees consisting of up to 35 elected members and seven ex-officio members: the director of the institute, the deputy director, the Chair of the Committee of Academic Sponsors, the co-Chairs of the Human Resources Advisory Committee and the co-Chairs of the Scientific Advisory Committee (SAC).
+SLMath is governed by a board of trustees consisting of 16-40 elected members and ex-officio members, including the director of the institute, the deputy director, and the co-chairs of the institute's advisory committees.

 Unlike many mathematical institutes, SLMath has no permanent faculty or members, and its research activities are overseen by its Scientific Advisory Committee (SAC), a panel of mathematicians drawn from a variety of different areas of mathematical research.
 There are ten regular members in the SAC, and each member serves a four-year term and is elected by the board of trustees.

 Research activities

 SLMath hosts mathematicians and postdoctoral research fellows each semester and holds programs and workshops throughout the year.
-SLMath features two focused programs each semester, attended by mathematicians and postdocs from the United States and abroad.
+SLMath features 1-2 focused semester-long research programs each fall and a series of several month-long research programs in spring, attended by mathematical scientists and researchers from the United States and abroad.
+In summer, SLMath hosts summer research programs for small teams of researchers, including Promoting Research Opportunities and Open Forums (PROOF) and Lasting Alliance Through Team Immersion and Collaborative Exploration (LATTICE).

-SLMath takes advantage of its proximity to the Berkeley faculty and to the scientific talent and resources of Lawrence Berkeley National Laboratory; it also collaborates with organizations across the nation, including the Chicago Mercantile Exchange, Citadel LLC, IBM, and Microsoft Research.
-The institute's forty-eight thousand square foot building has views of the San Francisco Bay.
-It has been active for 30 years.
+The institute has collaborated with organizations across the nation, including the nearby Berkeley campus and Lawrence Berkeley National Laboratory, Chicago Mercantile Exchange, Citadel LLC, IBM, and Microsoft Research.